 The champagne house "Lanson Pére & Fils" in Reims was founded in 1760 by François Delamotte.
-In 1798 his son Nicolas-Louis Delamotte took the lead and introduced the Maltese Cross as a company emblem.
-He converted together with Jean-Baptiste Lanson the cellar into a society that later received the name "Lanson et Cie".
-In the second half of the 19th century, Lanson was appointed official purveyor to the English, Swedish and Spanish royal families.
-Since 1991, the company has owned a consortium led by Marne et Champagne.
+In 1798, his son Nicolas-Louis Delamotte took the lead and introduced the Maltese Cross as a company emblem.
+Together with Jean-Baptiste Lanson, he converted the winery into a company that was later named "Lanson et Cie".
+In the second half of the 19th century, Lanson was appointed official purveyor to the royal family of England, Sweden and Spain.
+The company has been owned by a consortium led by Marne et Champagne since 1991.
 The champagne

-are produced with a high percentage of Pinot Noir (around 50%) and Chardonnay.
+are produced with a high proportion of Pinot Noir (around 50%) and Chardonnay.
 The Cuvée de Prestige

-is called "Noble Cuvée" with higher percentage of Chardonnay (70%).
-Its own vineyards cover 210 hectares, of which one third of the production comes.
-Almost five million bottles of champagne are produced every year.
+is called "Noble Cuvée" with a higher percentage of Chardonnay (70%).
+The company's own vineyards cover 210 hectares, a third of which comes from production.
+Almost five million bottles of champagne are produced each year.